Yellow Nutsedge Control

 How to Get Rid of Yellow Nutsedge

-• Our top recommendation to control yellow nutsedge is a post-emergent treatment of Sedgehammer Nutsedge Killer.
+• Our top recommendation for controlling yellow nutsedge is a post-emergent treatment of Martin's Nutgrass Eliminator mixed with Nanotek Surfactant.

 Preventing Yellow Nutsedge Reinfestation

-• Prevent Yellow Nutsedge by growing a healthy, nutrient-rich stand of turfgrass that can compete with invading weeds.
-This can be done by carrying out proper maintenance practices, like fertilization, proper watering and frequent mowing at the correct height, between 2.5 to 4 inches.
+• Prevent yellow nutsedge with a pre-emergent herbicide such as Expel Turf Herbicide by growing a healthy, nutrient-rich stand of turfgrass that can compete with invading weeds.
+This can be done by maintaining proper maintenance practices, like fertilization, watering, and frequent mowing at the correct height.

 Questions and Answers